The Gigantic Creature Fossil in Dragonblight

 I really look forward to visit this place, thank you for showing me!
 Even looking at the screenshots (which really provide the reader with a clear imagination of the size of this creature) is haunting. :)

-That explains your love towards whales in WoW.
+That explains your love towards whales in World of Warcraft.
 Amazing creatures, aren't they?

 I can say that finding this creature fossil, getting inspired by it, writing a short story and making a post on the forum about it triggered the idea of building this website (even though it was not my first story I started writing).